Argent Dawn Roleplay Compendium

 Please note that the activity in the hubs is not representative of the roleplay landscape as a whole.
 While the faction capitals Stormwind and Orgrimmar are seen as melting pots, other hubs may lean more into particular themes.
 New content releases may also temporarily affect the activity levels in hubs.

-:mountain_snow: OUTSIDE HUBS :mountain_snow:
+OUTSIDE HUBS

 If you see a group of armed roleplayers in a forest, for example, they may be having a private roleplay event and running parts of it in a raid chat invisible to you.
 In this case it might be good to send one of the players a /whisper message to see what is going on before approaching them in-character.

 If you’re told it’s a roleplay event, you may politely inquire whether it’s possible to join or if it’s better not to.
-Please don’t be discouraged if it’s not possible to partake; it might just be that the group’s story plot, ongoing scenario, or the event organizer’s capacity with player numbers makes it difficult to include new people on the spot.
+Please don’t be discouraged if it’s not always possible to partake; it might just be that the group’s story plot, ongoing scenario, or the event organizer’s capacity with player numbers makes it difficult to include new people on the spot.
 Wish them well and don’t take it personally!

-:left_speech_bubble: DISCORD SERVERS :speech_balloon:
+DISCORD SERVERS

 Discord servers have become common for staying in the loop about the many different roleplay scenes revolving around particular themes or areas.
 The realm forums display only a fraction of all the buzz happening in the roleplay community as a whole.